Folate vs. folic acid: what’s the difference?

 About Dr. Benita Perch

-Dr Benita Perch is a U.S trained and licensed Naturopathic Physician, Vice President for the Integrative Association of Naturopaths (Hong Kong), and the only Naturopathic Physician in Hong Kong to have completed a clinical residency.
+Dr Benita Perch is a U.S trained and licensed Naturopathic Physician; Vice President for Hong Kong's Integrative Association of Naturopaths, and the only Naturopathic Physician in Hong Kong to have completed a clinical residency.
 Her role as a mother, business leader, doctor and sought-after wellness speaker affords her a unique understanding of the challenges and solutions to achieve healthy work-life integration.

 error: Content is protected !!